koioannis/chatter/README.md

 This project is a full-stack chat application built as a sandbox for exploring and learning various technologies and architectural patterns.
 The core stack includes Go, HTMX, and Apache Kafka as a message broker.

-The application is designed as a single-process where Kafka is utilized not out of necessity but for educational exploration.
+The application is designed as a single-binary where Kafka is utilized not out of necessity but for educational exploration.

 ## Overview